TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

       Most uses of this function should be using :c:func:`PyModule_Create` instead; only use this if you are sure you need it.

-Before it is returned from in the initialization function, the resulting module object is typically populated using functions like :c:func:`PyModule_AddObject`.
+Before it is returned kutoka in the initialization function, the resulting module object is typically populated using functions like :c:func:`PyModule_AddObject`.

 .. _multi-phase-initialization: